h3abionet/TADA/README.md

 </br></br></br>
 </p>

-# 16S rRNA gene amplicon sequencing pipeline using DADA2, implemented in Nextflow
+# TADA - Targeted Amplicon Diversity Analysis using DADA2, implemented in Nextflow

 A dada2-based workflow using the Nextflow workflow manager.
 The basic pipeline is currently implemented, including some basic read-tracking.
 This pipeline is adapted from https://github.com/HPCBio/dada2-Nextflow for implementation on the UCT high-performance compute cluster